 Host, Device, OTG & Extensive Class Support

-USBX is Express Logic’s Industrial Grade USB solution designed specifically for deeply embedded, real-time, and IoT applications.
-USBX provides Host, Device, and OTG support, as well as extensive Class support.
-USBX is fully integrated with THREADX, FILEX, NETX, and NETX Duo.
-All of this combined with an extremely small footprint, fast execution, and superior ease-of-use, make USBX the ideal choice for the most demanding embedded IoT applications that require USB connectivity.
+USBX embedded USB is Express Logic’s Industrial Grade USB solution designed specifically for deeply embedded, real-time, and IoT applications.
+USBX provides host, device, and OTG support, as well as extensive class support.
+USBX embedded USB is fully integrated with THREADX, FILEX, NETX, and NETX Duo.
+All of this, combined with an extremely small footprint, fast execution and superior ease-of-use, make USBX the ideal choice for the most demanding embedded IoT applications requiring USB connectivity.

 An additional 10KB to 13KB of instruction area memory is needed for TCP functionality.
 USBX RAM usage typically ranges from 2.6KB to 3.6KB plus the packet pool memory, which is defined by the application.

 All of this and a general performance oriented design philosophy helps USBX achieve the fastest possible performance.